-As directors and business leaders — not simply architects and engineers — you need time to focus on strategic decision-making, not just chasing your tail.
+As directors and business leaders — not simply architects and engineers — you need time to focus on strategic decision-making for practice growth, not just chasing your tail.

 Over 20 years of developing software designed to help architectural, engineering and construction design businesses improve their effectiveness and efficiency in project delivery, Total Synergy CEO Scott Osborne has encountered many myths and misconceptions that typically limit practice growth and progress.
 Here, he breaks down a few for you to consider in your business.